slikyumsh/slikyumsh/README.md

 ### About me
 👨🏻‍💻 Machine Learning and Computer Vision Engineer based in Saint Petersburg
-👨‍🎓 ITMO University 4th year student
+👨‍🎓 ITMO University's Ms 1th year student
 📉 Fan of Math
 ⚽  Like sport and keep myself in shape